AthenaDecisionSystems/athena-owl-demos/docs/build_sol.md

 datamodel-codegen  --input MydeploymentMiniloan_ServiceRulesetDecisionService.yaml --input-file-type openapi --output ../ibu/itg/ds/pydantic_generated_model.py
 ```

-*If needed review the input and optional fields as some empty attribute may generate null pointer exception in the rules* For example approved need to be inialised to False and messages to be an empty array instead of None:
+*If needed review the input and optional fields as some empty attribute may generate null pointer exception in the rules* For example approved need to be initialized to False and messages to be an empty array instead of None:

 ```python
     yearlyRepayment: Optional[int] = None